lightisright/esp32-base/README.md

 const int heater_RelayPin = 17;

 // Touch pins
+// NB: for callback button management, see functions pointer in "touch_mqtt.ino" related to functions in "touch_callback.ino" file
 /*
   Touch0 >> GPIO4
   Touch1 >>  Not available on Devkit 30 pin version but available on Devkit 36 pin version